2022 C8 Corvette vs. Dodge Challenger Hellcat: Which is Faster?

 1/4-mile time and trap speed | 11.2 seconds @ 122 mph (Car and Driver) | 11.7 seconds @ 126 mph (Car and Driver) |

-At least for now, the Dodge Challenger Hellcat has ditched its manual, something the C8 Corvette doesn’t offer at all.
-However, even though an automatic Hellcat is faster than a stick-shift one, it won’t help its Corvette-fighting chances.
-Simply put, the 2022 C8 Corvette is faster both on paper and IRL than the standard Challenger Hellcat.
+At least for now, the Dodge Challenger Hellcat has ditched its manual.
+Furthermore, the C8 Corvette doesn’t offer a manual, and likely never will.
+However, even an automatic Hellcat isn’t enough to make it faster than the C8 Corvette.
+Simply put, the 2022 C8 Corvette is reliably faster than the standard Challenger Hellcat.

 Although it has a 220-odd horsepower deficit, the 2022 Corvette makes up for that in several ways.
-Firstly, it weighs several hundred pounds less than the Dodge Challenger Hellcat.
-Secondly, although it’s not as powerful as the Demon, the Hellcat struggles to put its power down effectively on regular pavement.
-The Corvette’s more ‘modest’ output is easier to deal with in comparison.
+Firstly, the C8 Corvette is over 1,000 pounds lighter than the Dodge Challenger Hellcat.
+Secondly, the Hellcat struggles to put its power down effectively on regular pavement.
+The Corvette’s more modest output is easier to deal with in comparison.

 Thirdly, the C8 Corvette’s DCT snaps off shifts faster than the Hellcat’s torque-converter automatic.
-That means shorter power-delivery interruptions to its rear drive wheels.
+That means less downtime in power delivery to its rear drive wheels.
 And speaking of, the C8’s mid-engine layout facilitates weight transfer to its rear wheels under acceleration.
-While the Challenger’s weight shifts rearward when you accelerate, too, it’s more nose-heavy than the C8 at rest.
-Percentage-wise, the Corvette has more weight in the rear when you floor it, which means more traction and thus less tire spin.
+That’s true in the Challenger as well, but the mid-engine layout puts more of the Corvette’s weight over the rear tires to start with.
+Percentage-wise, the Corvette has more weight in the rear when you floor it, which means more traction and less wheelspin.

-The 2023 C8 Corvette Z06 should be faster than the Dodge Challenger Hellcat Redeye and Super Stock
+The 2023 C8 Corvette Z06 looks faster than Dodge Challenger Hellcat Redeye and Super Stock

 2023 C8 Chevrolet Corvette Z06 | 2022 Dodge Challenger SRT Hellcat Redeye | 2022 Dodge Challenger SRT Super Stock | |